-Oh and just try to get some kind of out sourcing contract for Vet’s in the private sector, the same restrictions, red tape, waiting time frames, denials and black list occurred.
-Insurance companies feed the public the lies that they contract to assure quality care, but anyone in the industry would tell you they contract to limit availability of service, restriction of pay-ability by themselves and basic control over their constituents.
+Oh and just try to get some kind of outsourcing contract for Vet’s in the private sector, the same restrictions, red tape, waiting time frames, denials and blacklist occurred.
+Insurance companies feed the public the lies that they contract to assure quality care, but anyone in the industry would tell you they contract to limit the availability of service, restriction of pay-ability by themselves and basic control over their constituents.

-Insurance companies don’t care about giving it’s clients care, they are only looking for reasons and excuses to cut costs any where they can, give the least amount out while taking the most in, and not look like criminals doing it!
-But thats for a different discussion; https://paulorpeter.com/2014/02/24/insurance-or-spiritual-enslavement/
+Insurance companies don’t care about giving its clients care, they are only looking for reasons and excuses to cut costs anywhere they can, give the least amount out while taking the most in, and not look like criminals doing it!
+But that’s a different discussion; https://paulorpeter.com/2014/02/24/insurance-or-spiritual-enslavement/

 The VA is no different, it has been strapped with this obligation to care for the remnant of war and military spending, the political machine creates when it sends our sons into battle.
-Not everyone who participate on various levels of care for Veterans seem to care at all about them as people, and merely see them as burdens.
+Not everyone who participates in various levels of care for Veterans seems to care at all about them as people, and merely see them as burdens.

 And what of our Government bureaucracy it can stand back and watch, knowing this has gone on for years, as its underlying agenda’s or reasons play out, while at the same time spend billions to fund these wars, all for the call of liberty?